RealTimeLogic/Xedge32/doc/source/misc.rst

         * ``irq``: The GPIO pin number for the interrupt request signal of the W5500 chip.
         * ``freq``: The clock frequency (in Hz) of the SPI bus.

+    if ``cfg`` is not provided and device is in WiFi Station Mode, the device reverts back to Access Point mode.

 You can also call this function to disconnect from a network by not providing the ``cfg`` configuration table argument.
 For WiFi, you may call this function with new configuration options to switch to another network.

 .. code-block:: lua